dheeraz101/Notekar/README.md

-# Moment — Minimal Timestamp Logger
+# NoteKar - Minimal Timestamp Logger

 A tiny, elegant timestamp logger (PWA-ready).
 Tap to record a moment, long-press to add a note, view history, and adjust a configurable tap delay.